slint-ui/slint/docs/testing.md

 includes it, and add the ```` ```cpp ```` block in the main function.
 Each program is compiled separately.
 And then run.

-Some macro like `assert_eq` are defined to look similar o the rust equivalent.
+Some macro like `assert_eq` are defined to look similar to the rust equivalent.

-To run the test, you must make sure to first build the slint-cpp shared library:

 ```
-cargo build --lib -p slint-cpp --features testing --no-default-features && cargo test -p  test-driver-cpp --
+cargo test -p  test-driver-cpp --
 ```

-You can omit the first part that compiles slint-cpp if you only want to test the compiler and the runtime library is uptodate.

 Note that there are also C++ unit tests that can be run by CMake